 This is my kind of dystopian book: lots of action, plucky teenagers and plenty of food.
 Ellie and her friends return from a camping trip to find that their whole town has been mysteriously abducted.
 They have to decide whether to run, give up, or stand and fight.

 “These teens aren’t dumbed down…they read complicated and brave and scared and falling apart all at the same time”.
-This book is part of a series, so if you like the first one, you’ve got six more coming.
+This book is part of a series, so if you like the first one, you’ve got 7 more coming.

 Terra Nullius, Claire G. Coleman

 Australia’s distant future looks a lot like its colonial past.
-In the hot, dusty landscape of Western Australia, the Settlers have taken over, relegating the Natives to, essentially, cattle status.
+In the hot, dusty landscape of Western Australia, the Settlers have taken over, relegating “The Natives” to, essentially, cattle status.
 Some of the self-righteous Settlers deploy terror and brutality, while others are just trying to make a life on the land.

 “It was a land of bones he walked, a land of death and bones and pain.
 He had helped make it that way, had added bones to the soil.
 He was as guilty as any other. “ — Claire G. Coleman